Soccer: When Data Drives Performance

 To achieve this, one approach involves conducting descriptive analyses to characterize target exercise intensities in relation to physical performance over time and to identify interpretable analytical relationships.
 With sufficient data collected over several months or even years, predictive analyses can be used to estimate performance on “D-Day” or to provide useful information to coaches, the team, or players in order to guide training protocols and optimize training prescriptions (volume, intensity, and type of exercises), thereby enhancing performance.

-Regarding individual physical performance in professional soccer players, researchers have presented an approach for predicting individual acceleration-velocity profiles based on GNSS data measurements collected during real-game situations.
+Regarding individual physical performance in professional soccer players, researchers have presented an approach for predicting individual acceleration-velocity profiles based on GNSS data measurements in real-game situations.
 These profiles can provide relevant information regarding the theoretical maximum strength of the hip extensors and the ability to generate significant horizontal force at high running speeds; these factors are key determinants of the onset of muscle injuries, as well as sprint performance.

-Stéphane Perrey, Professor of Exercise Physiology / Integrative Neuroscience, Director of the Research Digital Health in Motion Research Unit, University of Montpellier; Gérard Dray, Professor, IMT Mines Alès – Institut Mines-Télécom and Jacky Montmain, Professor – EuroMov Digital Health in Motion, IMT Mines Alès – Institut Mines-Télécom
+Stéphane Perrey, University Professor of Exercise Physiology / Integrative Neuroscience, Director of the Research Digital Health in Motion Research Unit, University of Montpellier; Gérard Dray, Professor, IMT Mines Alès – Institut Mines-Télécom and Jacky Montmain, Professor – EuroMov Digital Health in Motion, IMT Mines Alès – Institut Mines-Télécom

 This article is republished from The Conversation under a Creative Commons license.
 Readthe original article.